Basic imports

 Overview

-Designed to be inference engine, dLux provides a large amount of flexibilty for aperture creation.
+Designed to be an inference engine, dLux provides a large amount of flexibilty for aperture creation.
 There are two main components, the coordinates and the shapes.
-Each aperture shape is calcaulted on a set of coordinates, which can can be transformed arbitrarily before the shape is calculated. dLux implements four affine transformations, translation, rotation, compression, and shearing, however, users can implement their own transformations as well.
+Each aperture shape is calculated on a set of coordinates, which can can be transformed arbitrarily before the shape is calculated. dLux implements four affine transformations, translation, rotation, compression, and shearing, however, users can implement their own transformations as well.

 HST-like Aperture